 Collect and record the approximate date of the visit.
 This should be the first date of the event.
 For example if a person reports being hospitalized for 3 days, record the date of the first day.
 Stress that what you are seeking is the approximate date of the first event since their last telephone interview.
 If there are several events that have occurred since their last telephone interview, explain that you would like to take each of these in order.
+If you are unable to obtain an exact date, try to enter at least a month and year (e.g. 06/==/2012).

-- 4c What is the name of the medical facility?Collect the name of the hospital or emergency room visited for this reported event. - Q4d What is the address of this medical facility?
+- 4c What is the name of the medical facility?
+Collect the name of the hospital or emergency room visited for this reported event. - Q4d What is the address of this medical facility?
 Collect the address of the hospital or emergency room visited for this reported event, including city and state. - Q4e For clarification or our records, under what name is this record?
 This question asks for the participant to clarify under which name is the record.
-Since HCHS/SOL will be attempting to locate the record, it is important for the interviewer to discern the exact names used for the admission or visit to the emergency room.

-Q4e1 First Name Q4e2 Second Name Q4e3 Last Name Q4e4 Second Name

-Q4f Were you admitted to a hospital or seen at an ER at any another time since your SOL center visit?
+Since HCHS/SOL will be attempting to locate the record, it is important for the interviewer to discern the exact names used for the admission or visit to the emergency room. - Q4e1 First Name - Q4e2 Second Name - Q4e3 Last Name - Q4e4 Second Name - Q4f Were you admitted to a hospital or seen at an ER at any other time since your last SOL telephone interview?